Nuts are perfect healthy snacks that are rich in polyunsaturated fatty acids, however, they also have a high amount of calories.

 Can I Eat Walnuts During Intermittent Fasting?

-You can eat walnuts during intermittent fasting because walnuts lower the postprandial glycemia, reduce hunger and desire to eat during the calorie restriction.
+You can eat walnuts during intermittent fasting because walnuts lower postprandial glycemia, and reduce hunger and desire to eat during the calorie restriction.
 Calorie restriction is an important part of intermittent fasting, and lower appetite can significantly improve compliance.

 This means when you snack on walnuts during your intermittent fasting, it will keep your hunger levels down.
 On top of the polyunsaturated fatty acids, walnuts also contain omega-3 fatty acids (ALA).